 Atlantic Island…This image shows a tranquil corner, of San Miguel, the largest of the Azores.
 Settled by the Portuguese, in 1433.
 The thatch here seemed to consist of some form of combed cereal straw.
 Topped with a large version of a rope top ridge.
 If the ridge knots were smaller, this could quite easily be Devon…

 ow, on to The Americas.

 Over the remaining Atlantic… This barn is still to be found, at La Malbaie, in Quebec.
 Situated on the St Lawrence River.
 Although in French speaking Canada, the barn was probably built by a German settler, in 1812.
 The wooden, ridge cross poles, would support this theory.
 As these are still found, in his homeland and neighbouring Denmark.

 Crossing Canada, into British Columbia.
-These two ladies, from the Cahaoiah people, stand outside their thatched ‘Lodge’.
+These two First Nation ladies, stand outside their thatched ‘Lodge’.
 The design, of these stout buildings, was purely native.
 Often the home to more than one family.

 Down into the United States’ Mid West….Thatched homes like these, of the Wichita tribe; often called the ‘Grass House People’, were common enough a century ago; in the state of Oklahoma.
 This one was built in the 1950,s.
 When the folk memories, of such dwellings were still strong; being around 40 feet (12m) in diameter.

 Back East… Down into the Florida Everglades.
 These Seminole people look peaceful enough.
 But are the only Native Americans, never to have surrendered to, or signed a peace treaty with, the US government.
 Their thatched ‘Chickees’, evolved during this long struggle.
 Being quick and easy to build and thatch, with palmetto.
 They could also be dismantled swiftly, when trouble threatened.
 Their modern descendants, still have a strong thatching tradition.